aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Only affects mortals|
 |Save|WIS/CHA|

 **Description**: The caster attempts to dominate the mind of a mortal, triggering a WIS save at the start of the target's next turn.
 If the target fails the save, it is ["dominated"](10-conditions-types.md#dominated) by the caster until the end of the spell.
-The target does not get repeated saves against the effect unless certain conditions are met (see below).
+The target does not repeat the save against the effect unless certain conditions are met (see below).

 When dominated the target takes no action or reactions (other than movement or communication).
 Secondly the caster can use any of its own actions through the dominated target.
 This happens on the caster's turn (although reactions can obviously occur at any time).

 **Special**:

 + Actions taken through the target by the caster use the target's stats, skills, proficiencies, abilities, movement speed and modalities, but the caster's [actions](04-combat.md#actions-in-combat).
 + The target is aware that it is not in control of its body.
-It can identity the origin of the effect by succeeding a "knowledge:arcana" roll.
+It can identity the origin of the effect by succeeding a "knowledge: arcana" roll.
 + The target retains all memories of its actions while dominated.
 If it recognises who dominated it, it also retains this memory.
 + If a command involves harming itself, or an entity with which its relationship is "sworn", or helping an entity with which its relationship is "nemesis" it gets an additional save against the spell at advantage.
 The save is a CHA save.
 + If the target receives "divine" or "entropic" damage while under effect of the spell, the spell ends.